 On the other hand, nothing is stopping you from giving yourself more money if you need it.
 If this is the case, you will have to pay a 20% corporate tax on any sum beyond the limit.

 This is precisely why, for people that plan long term, it makes much more sense to leave funds in the Estonian limited company rather than paying taxes.
 Ultimately, you can leave your money tax-free in the Estonian corporation as a legal person, which becomes an excellent vehicle for investment.

 Estonia is a country with a good reputation within the European Union and offers many possibilities for investment vehicles that classic offshore companies don’t offer.

 An Estonian limited company can invest in real estate within the EU, and in general, can make various types of deposits and other investments with no problems.
 Estonian businesses rarely have obstacles to accessing investment opportunities, plus they don’t pay taxes within the country.

 With this, they are perfectly suited for pension plans.
 Instead of contracting them privately and having to pay capital gains tax, you can transfer them to an Estonian limited corporation, which will be able to invest them very flexibly.
 The capital yields obtained will be tax-free and, over time, will accumulate.

 Naturally, all of this is only possible if you fiscally reside in countries without CFC rules.
-If you reside in Spain, you won’t be able to avoid paying taxes on capital yields.
+If you reside in the UK, Canada or Australia, you won’t be able to avoid paying taxes on capital yields.

 In countries without so-called CFC rules, an Estonian corporation offers the possibility of circumventing taxes on private capital gains.
 In the case that you do need to pay taxes, they will only be in the form of a 20% tax on dividends.
 But, given that you can assign yourself a specific monthly salary, this is not a necessary requirement.